GravitateDesignStudio/grav-snippets/README.md

-# gravitate-snippets package
+# gravitate-snippets extension

-A set of snippets for multiple languages created by the [Gravitate development](http://www.gravitatedesign.com) team for use with the Atom editor.
+A set of snippets for multiple languages created by the [Gravitate development](http://www.gravitatedesign.com) team for use with the VSCode editor.
 Many of these snippets rely on either custom mixins or WordPress plugins such as Advanced Custom Fields (ACF).

-Currently the table of contents only works within the [github readme](https://github.com/GravitateDesignStudio/grav-snippets).
-This is due to atom's readme generating different tags for it's headings that don't match up to generated links.
-Once atom resolves this, this readme will be udpated to work here, until then you can use the [readme at github](https://github.com/GravitateDesignStudio/grav-snippets).

 ----